 The State Protection Service (SPS), which also protects key state buildings, is currently part of Armenia’s National Security Service (NSS).

-A bill drafted by Pashinian’s office would separate the SPS from the NSS and make it directly subordinate to the prime minister.
-An explanatory note attached to it says that this would help the SPS “rapidly react to the situation on a daily basis” and “take appropriate actions.”
+A bill approved by Pashinian’s government on Thursday would separate the SPS from the NSS and make it directly subordinate to the prime minister.
+It is expected to be passed by the Armenian parliament controlled by ruling Civil Contract party.

-Pashinian already plays a decisive role in the choice of the head of the SPS.
+Pashinian already plays a decisive role in the choice of the head of the state bodyguard agency.
 The latter is nominated by the prime minister and appointed by the president of the republic.